abhi93shekJha/docker-test/README.md

 - Now the application would be running inside a container.
 - We can also push this docker image to docker hub and any machine (test/dev etc.) having docker installed can pull this and run independently without having to configure anything.
 - We typically run our app with command "my-app run", now to run it inside docker container we will use "docker run ...".
+### Few important commands
+- To build an image: sudo docker build -t test-docker .
+- Here -t is for tag, which is image name basically ('test-docker' here).
+Last . is for using current directly files.
+- We are using sudo, to give access for root directories.
+We can create docker group and add users to whom we want to give access to for using docker resouces available in root.
+- To see all the images on local: sudo docker image ls
+- To run an image: sudo docker run test-docker